Explore more blogs

 Arts Program

-The Scherman Foundation houses this rolling application grant.
-The Arts Program gran gives an average of $30K over two-year periods to performing arts-based organizations led by and serving BIPOC communities in New York City.
+The Scherman Foundation houses this rolling application grant, which awards an average of $30K over two years to performing arts-based organizations led by and serving BIPOC communities in New York City.

-A lesser-known form of philanthropy, giving circles are groups of people that pool their financial resources and decide where to donate their money.
-Approximately 2,000 giving circles exist across the U.S. Many build on the legacy of Black-led giving circles that support under-funded organizations and programs in their communities.
+A lesser-known form of philanthropy, giving circles are groups of people that pool their financial resources and determine which causes to collectively support.
+Approximately 2,000 giving circles exist across the U.S. Many build on the legacy of Black giving circles that support under-funded organizations and programs in their communities.

 A few such circles are listed here.
 You can find many more, as well as resources for starting your own giving circle, over at the Triangle Foundation or through Givebutter Expert, Philanthropy Together.